 Pre-Allied Health Post-Baccalaureate

 Loyola Marymount University's Pre-Allied Health Post Baccalaureate Program is made for students interested in switching careers to become a physical therapist, physician assistant, or occupational therapist.
-Applications for the 2022-2023 pre allied health post bac program will open on November 15, 2021 and close on March 1, 2022.
+Application for the 2024-2025 pre allied health post bac program will be open on November 15, 2023 and close on March 1, 2024.
 We do rolling admissions so we recommend applying as early in the cycle as possible.

 Why choose LMU?